wagskydive/ai-telephone/README.md

 # AI Telephone

-AI Telephone connects vintage analog phones to AI personalities via a Raspberry Pi running Asterisk.
+AI Telephone connects vintage analog phones to AI personalities via a Raspberry Pi or Ubuntu system running Asterisk.
 When a caller picks up the handset or receives a call, they converse with humorous skydiving characters powered by a local or remote language model.

 ## Quick Start
-1. Flash Raspberry Pi OS Lite and enable SSH.
+1. Install on Raspberry Pi OS Lite or Ubuntu.
 2. Download and run the bootstrap installer:
    ```bash
    curl -L https://github.com/wagskydive/ai-telephone/raw/main/bootstrap.sh -o bootstrap.sh